den1ksk/NLP-With-DisasterTweets/README.md

 ### Acknowledgements

 This project was completed as part of the Kaggle competition "NLP Getting Started".
-Special thanks to Kaggle for providing the dataset and platform for this competition.
+Special thanks to Kaggle for providing the dataset and platform for this competition!